Climb Gear Reviews Rock Climb Training

 Price: 💲💲💲💲 (fewer 💲 = cheaper)

-One of the most popular hand strengthener in the market.
-Owns the The Gold Standard of Grippers.
+The Ironmind Captains of Crush Hand Grip Strengthener is one of the most popular hand strengtheners in the market.
+This product is considered the The Gold Standard of Grippers.

-The design allows for 11 levels of strengths, from beginners to experts (starting from 60 lbs to 365 lbs).
+The design allows for 11 levels of strength, from beginners to experts (starting from 60 lbs to 365 lbs).
 It focuses mainly on developing a strong finger grip for climbers and boulderers, but it can be used for a vast variety of purposes to strengthen and condition both finger, grip and forearm strength.
+However, we should note that it isn’t the most comfortable on the list, and could cause blisters over time if you aren’t careful.
+Consider wearing gloves with this product.

 Pros